-In this section we are devoted to describe an static spherically symetric distribution of electrically charged matter which lies at the range $0\leq r\leq r_0$.
-To do it, we adopt the simplest ansatz of Guilfoyle's solution \cite{Guilfoyle} given by
+In this section we describe a static spherically symetric distribution of electrically charged matter in the range $0\leq r\leq r_0$.
+To do this, we adopt the simplest ansatz of Guilfoyle's solution \cite{Guilfoyle} given by

-where $r \leq r_0$ and $R$ is a constant and characterizes the length associated to the inverse of the total energy density.
-It can be also related to the parameters of the exterior solution, namely, the total charge $q$ and the total mass $m$ evaluated at the junction boundary $r = r_0$, where
+where $r \leq r_0$ and $R$ is a constant and characterizes the length associated with the inverse of the total energy density.
+It can be also related to the parameters of the exterior solution, namely the total charge $q$ and the total mass $m$ evaluated at the junction boundary $r = r_0$, where

-Using this additional assumption, Guilfoyle \cite{Guilfoyle} have found the exact solutions of Einstein--Maxwell equations, which can be summarized as follows: the structural functions become
+Using this additional assumption, Guilfoyle \cite{Guilfoyle} found the exact solutions of Einstein--Maxwell equations, which can be summarized as follows: the structural functions become

 with the function $F(r)$ defined as

 where the integration constants $c_0$ and $c_1$, obtained via the junction conditions, are given by